In our constantly available, digital world, work sometimes follows us home. Our designers weigh in on how to design the ideal space for a home office.

 Homepolish designer Cristina Caratzola says it slightly differently: “When approaching any project, I think about three things: utility, comfort, and beauty.
 I rarely make a final decision unless the answer includes all three, and this applies to home offices all the same.”
 Considerations such as desk placement, chair type and height, style of accessories will all fall under these principles.
 If you approach each piece of your home office with this three-pronged set of qualities, you’ll be able to better discern what should make the cut.

 When it comes to chairs, the favorite (and one we use in Homepolish HQ) was the Herman Miller Aeron chair.
 But this was hardly the end-all.
 In fact, our designers put together a whole article on desk chair sources.
-Some designers got rid of chairs altogether, opting for standing desks such as the ones found at IKEA or Room & Board.
-It all depends on your work style.
+But the main qualifier is you—if you like working in it, it works for you.

 Turn on those lights